 Though, I have seen a number of successful innocent spouse claims.
 The most important component is that the “guilty” spouse was running a business that you had no involvement in.

 If you can prove that you are an innocent spouse, you will not be required to make any payments, all tax liens will be removed, and the IRS will leave you be.
-Though, getting to that point is difficult and I recommend you hire an experienced professional.
+Though getting to that point is difficult and I recommend you hire an experienced professional.

 Of course, innocent spouse relief only benefits the innocent spouse.
 The guilty spouse still must make payment arrangements or otherwise deal with the tax debt.
-If the innocent spouse has significant assets with are not community property, and the guilty spouse is uncollectible, then planning might be in order to file for innocent spouse, regardless of your living or marital situation.
+If the innocent spouse has significant assets with are not community property, and the guilty spouse is uncollectible, then planning might be in order to file for an innocent spouse, regardless of your living or marital situation.

-The challenges of innocent spouse relief is one of the reasons I suggest that a family where one spouse is self-employed, or where the spouse who holds the assets has no risk of a tax debt, should use the married filing separate filing status.
+The challenges of innocent spouse relief are one of the reasons I suggest that a family where one spouse is self-employed, or where the spouse who holds the assets has no risk of a tax debt, should use the married filing separate filing status.
 This form of preemptive IRS tax debt relief is far easier to achieve, costs only about $1,500 per year in most cases, and will ensure a happier home if things go badly.

 The most popular IRS tax debt relief option is the Offer in Compromise.
 Listen to AM radio or watch cable TV for any period of time and you will hear all kinds of claims about the IRS Offer in Compromise program.
 The OIC has brought many tax firms down (for making false claims) and is very difficult to get approved.